10+1 Best Small Business Tax Tips

 2. Maximize Deductions

-One of the best small business tax tips is to take advantage of all eligible deductions.
-This includes common expenses like office supplies and travel costs, as well as more specific ones like small business mileage deduction and tax tips for home based business expenses.
+One of the best tips is to take advantage of all eligible tax deductions.
+This includes common expenses like office supplies and travel costs, as well as more specific ones like small business mileage deduction and tax tips for home-based business expenses.

 Regular Expenses: These include rent, utilities, and supplies.
 Ensure that these expenses are only for business purposes to qualify for deductions.